- Download our Moving to London Guide (PDF)

 One way of understanding the layout of the city is to use the underground Tube map: Zones 1 and 2 correspond to the city centre and accommodation here will be expensive and difficult to find.
 Zones 3 and 4 contain suburbs with semi-detached houses and tenement units.
 Zones 5 and 6 offer the cheapest accommodation but transport times into the city can easily exceed an hour during busy times.
 As a rule of thumb, each tube stop will add three minutes to the commute.

-Expats moving to London with a family will need to look at areas further away from the central business district if they want a more spacious property with a garden at an affordable rent.
-Prices typically become considerably cheaper (and properties much larger) the further one moves from the centre.
+Expats moving to London with a family will need to look at areas further away from the central business district if they want a more spacious property with a garden at an affordable price.
+Rental costs typically become considerably cheaper (and properties much larger) the further one moves from the centre.

 Chelsea, Knightsbridge and South Kensington

-Chelsea, Knightsbridge and South Kensington are some of the most expensive and exclusive areas in London (and the world).
+Chelsea, Knightsbridge and South Kensington are some of the most expensive and exclusive areas in London.
 These areas are particularly popular with French expats because of their proximity to the French Consulate, the French Institute and two French international schools.
 There are also lots of wealthy Spanish, Italian, American and Middle Eastern expats living in Chelsea.

 Chelsea and Knightsbridge are close to some of London’s top nightclubs, restaurants and bars.
 High Street Kensington is lined with designer shops, and Kensington Gardens is just on the doorstep if residents find they are in need of some fresh air.